Adirondack Film FestivalGrab some Popcorn!

 The list of activities at the Brant Lake Winter Carnival doesn’t stop there.
 Some of the other winter classics include sledding, ice skating, and a hockey shootout.
 There will also be vintage snowmobile rides, snowshoe races on the ice, an ice fishing derby, and a longest icicle contest.
 Jimbo’s Club on the Point will have a lunch menu available.
 All-in-all, the Brant Lake Winter Carnival is a solid day on the water, frozen as it may be.

 As night falls, the Brant Lake Winter Carnival will come to an end.
 A fireworks show will cap the event, and Brant Lake will be quiet once again, rightfully tired after a day packed with races, friends, and snow.
 For all those who didn’t quite bring home the top prize, there’s always next winter to look forward to.

 When winter is over, the ski trails turn brown and the ice bars melt.
 Frozen lakes are open water once again, and cozy winter communities transition into bustling summer towns.
 Waterfront restaurants fill to capacity, the rental marinas are sold out, and the beaches are a sea of swimsuits.
 The summer is long and warm, but winter is always on its way.
-And when those first snowflakes fall, and the lakes form a sheen of ice, you’ll know.
+And when those first snowflakes fall, and the lakes form a sheet of ice, you’ll know.
 Winter Carnival season is here.

 Brant Lake Winter Carnival photos courtesy of Brandon J. Himoff.